 IOWA (Thane & Prose, 2016) is the first of a five-book series that traces the poet’s progress through places of inspiration in an epic fashion.
 IOWA is about the surfeit and dearth of rural living; a celebration of green fields, the family farm and small town life.
-The next book in the series is HAMPTONS (2019).
-Further collections are NEW YORK, PARIS and ROME.
+The second book in the series is HAMPTONS (2019), followed by NEW YORK (2022), PARIS and ROME.

 The waking have one world in common.